-When you download the VPN app and connect to a VPN service, the app connects your device to a remote server.
+When you download the VPN app and connect to a VPN service, it connects your device to a remote server.
 The VPN software will encrypt any data you send online.
 After that, the encrypted data is sent to the VPN server.
 Finally, the data is decoded and sent to its destination.

 The VPN also replaces your IP address with the server’s.
 This way, all incoming and outgoing internet traffic from your device appears as if it’s originating from the server.